KireinaHoro/jsteward.moe/content/SysAdmin/cross-compile-tickless-ubuntu-kernel.md

 However, no matter how _quiet_ you try to make the kernel to be, the stock, `-generic` kernel has its limits.
-The default Ubuntu `-generic` kernel is _tickful_ (I coined this as opposed to the more commonly used word _tickless_--you'll see in a minute).
+The default Ubuntu `-generic` kernel is _tickful_ (I coined this as opposed to the more commonly used word _tickless_ -- you'll see in a minute).
 This means that even if _absolutely nothing_ other than the user task is running on the core, and that you moved all irrelevant IRQ processing etc. off the core, there still would be a constant __timer interrupt__ (usually at 250 Hz; defined via the `HZ` config option) going off on that core.
 Measurements on the Enzian show that handling this interrupt takes around _10 us_: not a lot of time, but enough to appear as a large __tail latency__ if your application latency is sub-microsecond.

 The kernel is _capable_ to be completely tickless [since 3.10][12], through the compile-time config `CONFIG_NO_HZ_FULL`.
 Enabling this option, along with